 Policy Statement

-Bridgewater State University prohibits the possession, consumption, storage, or service of alcohol by students except at the Great Hill Student Apartments by apartment residents and their guests who are 21 years of age or older, or at approved or licensed locations.
+Bridgewater State University prohibits the possession, consumption, storage, or service of alcohol by students except at the Great Hill Student Apartments by apartment residents who are 21 years of age or older, or at approved or licensed locations.
 Alcohol may only be transported (not being consumed, stored or served) to the Great Hill Student Apartments by apartment residents.
 Guests are not permitted to bring alcohol onto the Bridgewater State University campus regardless of their age.
 This includes guests of students residing in the Great Hill Student Apartments.

 In areas other than approved or licensed locations, all persons are prohibited from being present where there are alcoholic beverage containers, whether those containers are full, partially full or empty.
 Except for employment or other permissive purposes, students under the age of 21 may not be in the presence of alcohol or alcohol containers.